MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 The rate of each AI tools/AI Builder capability is detailed in [AI Builder capability rate table](administer-licensing.md#aibuildercapabilityrate-table).

+> [!NOTE]
+> When using the *bring your own model* functionality within a text and generative AI prompt tool, Copilot Studio considers it an agent action to invoke the text and generative AI prompt tool.
+No extra Copilot Credits are charged for the processing the Text and Generative AI Tool does, since the processing is being done by a *bring your own model* hosted in Microsoft Foundry.
+Cost for processing is dictated by the tokens consumed and cost per token within Foundry for the *bring your own model* selected in the text and generative AI prompt tool.

 ## Copilot Credit monitoring

 In addition to the generic Copilot Credit monitoring (see [Copilot Studio licensing](/microsoft-copilot-studio/billing-licensing)), AI tools/AI Builder capabilities can be monitored in real time: